Amazon Has Renewed Their Upcoming ‘Lord Of The Rings’ TV Series For Season 2

 — The Lord of the Rings on Prime (@LOTRonPrime) March 7, 2019

-Nonetheless, it is still exciting, and a great relief to fans worried about the show’s future, considering it has no current air date in sight.
+Nonetheless, it is still exciting and a great relief to fans worried about the show’s future, considering it has no current air date in sight.

-People who love the iconic franchise can rest easy knowing they don’t have to fret about a potential sudden cancellation, for a while, at least.
+People who love the iconic franchise can rest easy knowing they don’t have to fret about a potential sudden cancelation for a while, at least.
 Many of them have taken to social media to express their excitement over the renewal news.

 “I mean you pay 260 million for the rights it better be 6 seasons,” expressed one user.